 - (c) They consider the traditional definition of enlightenment to be mythical, exaggerated, or impossible.
 Unable to fathom even how to reach it, they redefine liberation according to their level of experience.

 There will always be people in category “a”, and I’m not so worried about that.
-The ego is a master of deceit, and it can clock itself in spirituality too.
+The ego is a master of deceit, and it can hide itself in spirituality too.

 I also have no problem with category “b”, although I find it potentially confusing and misleading to name certain stages of the way as “enlightenment” when they don’t actually meet the traditional standards defined for this state (as per Hindu and Buddhist references).